 UM-Dearborn Canvas Maizey Connector

-U-M Maizey is a tool, utilizing OpenAI’s OpenGPT4-Turbo, that allows U-M faculty, staff, and students to enrich their GenAI experience based on a custom dataset they provide.
+U-M Maizey is a tool, utilizing some of the latest large language models, that allows U-M faculty, staff, and students to enrich their GenAI experience based on a custom dataset they provide.
 When using the UM-Dearborn Canvas Connector as the data source, Maizey can be thought of as a chatbot that has specialized knowledge of the course - like a student-peer who has read all the course materials.
 It is important to note that both Maizey and the Canvas Connector are new technologies and will be continuously improved over time by the Emerging Technology team at Ann Arbor.

 Faculty Questions and Answers